 Nitrites are much less harmful to fish, however, these nitrites are further broken down by other beneficial bacteria into nitrates that are the least toxic to fish except in large amounts.

-The main bacteria responsible for ammonia to nitrate is “Nitrosomonas,” The main bacteria responsible for the nitrite to nitrate conversion is “Nitrobacter.”
+The main bacteria responsible for ammonia to nitrate is “Nitrosomonas,” The main bacteria responsible for nitrite-to-nitrate conversion is “Nitrobacter.”

 The Nitrogen Lifecycle

 The process described above is called the nitrogen lifecycle.
 It is a little more complicated than I have detailed, however, you do not need an in-depth understanding of the process to be successful.

 Just understand that the nitrogen lifecycle is necessary in a fish tank, and for it to take place, your tank needs several types of beneficial bacteria and ammonia-producing waste to feed the beneficial bacteria so that they can thrive.

 Nitrates are the final stage of the nitrogen lifecycle.
 Nitrates are an excellent food source for live plants, and you can also remove excess nitrates through water changes.